Is technology getting under our skin?

 As well as the moral issues, there are also a number of interesting questions from an employment law perspective.
 Is this something which will be included in a contract of employment?
 What will happen if the employment terminates?
 Will the chip be seen as property which will need to be returned?
 Can an employer refuse to recruit someone because they refuse to be chipped?

-Employers at the moment are allowed to monitor employees through various different methods but this must be explained clearly in the contract of employment or staff handbook.
+Employers at the moment are allowed to monitor employees through various different methods given by an IT Consulting firm, but this must be explained clearly in the contract of employment or staff handbook.
 There are also limits on the extent of monitoring that is allowed under the Data Protection Act, and this is something that employers would have to be mindful of if chipping was introduced.